Pick your carport type

 We’ll deliver and set up your metal carport for free on your level land!
 Installation can add a lot to the price of metal buildings, but carports purchased from Alan’s Factory Outlet include the price of installation to save our customers time and labor.

-It’s a little bit cheaper to build a carport yourself: If you choose to assemble one of our portable carport kits yourself, you can save 5% on your purchase, but keep in mind that your carport or metal building won’t be covered by our one-year workmanship warranty.
+It’s a little bit cheaper to build a carport yourself: If you choose to pick up and assemble one of our portable carport kits yourself, you can save 15% on metal carports’ prices.
+But keep in mind that your carport or metal building won’t be covered by our one-year workmanship warranty.

-An average carport is between 6 and 12 feet tall, but each car shelter we sell is available in many different heights.
+An average metal-roof carport is between 6 and 12 feet tall, but each car shelter we sell is available in many different heights.

 Let’s say you are considering buying a regular carport to house your RV that is 12 feet wide and 36 feet long with legs that stand 12 feet tall.
 This regular-style carport will have legs that are 12 feet tall at the bottom of the bend.
 As you move toward the center of the carport, the height clearance will increase.
 At about 6 inches from the side, the carport is 1 foot taller, making the clearance 13 feet.
 All regular-style carports are like this.
-At the center of the carport, the peak headroom clearance on these 12-foot-leg and 12-foot-wide carports are 14 feet 3 inches, 2 feet 3 inches more than the leg height ordered.
+At the center of the carport, the peak headroom clearance on these 12-foot-leg and 12-foot-wide carports is 14 feet 3 inches, 2 feet 3 inches more than the leg height ordered.
 It’s important to remember that this isn’t the headroom of the carport but the clearance above the braces and the trusses.

 |Width||Center Brace Clearance||Peak Height|

 The boxed-eave and vertical-style carports both have A-frame gable roofs, and both styles feature the same headroom clearance.
-The styles do differ in other ways; the vertical style carport roof has sheeting that runs up and down, while the boxed-eave style has sheeting that runs the length of the carport.
+The styles do differ in other ways; the vertical-style carport roof has sheeting that runs up and down, while the boxed-eave style has sheeting that runs the length of the carport.
 Vertical roof styles have the advantage of having rain and snow slide off of them easily.
 So let’s say you are looking to buy a 12-by-36-foot boxed-eave or vertical-roof carport with 12-foot legs to store your RV.
 With the 12-foot legs, the headroom clearance in the middle of the carport is 1 foot 7 inches taller, for a total height of 13 feet 7 inches.
 The top peak at the top of the truss is also 2 feet 2 inches taller, for a total height of 14 feet 2 inches.

 |Width||Center Brace Clearance||Peak Height|